codewjatin/ageInMonthAndDays/README.md

-# Age in Months-Days
+# Age In Months-Days

-# Get your age in months and days

-This is a very simple website to check your age in Years then months and days I know this too simple but this one is a easy and effective way to create such thing
+Hi i am **Jitesh**.
+This is a simple website to check your age in years, months and days.
+>  Do let me know if you have any idea on what should i create next

+>  I know basics Python, JavaScript and lil bit Kotlin-Java for Android Dev

+## My first repo

+This is my first contribution to **open source**.
+I tried to built something simple to get my hands on this **world**.

+This is very to be exact website only does what it meant to be without wasting time.

+## Any Suggestions

+ If you have any suggestions or you want to help on something make sure to create an issue.
-Let me know if the code has any drawbacks or create a pull request I'll try to merge it asap ✌️
+You can also create a pull request i'll try to merge it asap.